kontent-ai/delivery-sdk-ruby/README.md

 ## Retrieving content type elements

-Kentico Cloud provides an [endpoint](https://developer.kenticocloud.com/v1/reference#view-a-content-type-element) for obtaining details about a specific element of a content type.
+Kentico Kontent provides an [endpoint](https://developer.kenticocloud.com/v1/reference#view-a-content-type-element) for obtaining details about a specific element of a content type.
 In the Ruby SDK, you can use the `.element` method:

 ```ruby
 delivery_client.element('brewer', 'product_status').execute do |response|